TIPS FOR COMPOSING

 I wish you the best of luck, and above all else, have fun composing!

-“Though the piano may be your musical instrument, you are the instrument of the music you create.
+“Though the piano may be your musical instrument, YOU are the instrument of the music you create.
 Stay true to yourself and to your music, and everything else will fall into place.”

 - Earl